cbcrg/tcoffee/docs/tcoffee_installation.rst

 ::

-  -protein_db: will specify the database used by all the psi-blast modes
+  -protein_db: will specify the database used by all the PSIBLAST modes of T-Coffee

-  -pdb_db: will specify the database used by the pdb modes
+  -pdb_db: will specify the database used by the structural modesof T-Coffee

 .. tip:: T-Coffee is compliant with BLAST+, the latest NCBI Blast.

 Using a BLAST local version on Windows/cygwin
 ---------------------------------------------